How much will I get back in taxes in 2023? [refund calculator]

 Uncle Sam might owe Margaret $14,465 when all is said and done.
-And if her situation doesn’t change in 2021, her refund will actually grow to $20,584.
+And if her situation doesn’t change in 2024, her refund will likely grow to $21,516.

 NOTE: Everyone’s tax situation is unique and any online tax refund calculator will, at best, provide you with a rough estimate of how much you’ll get back.
 The two examples above are incredibly simple and don’t fully capture the nuances of someone’s actual financial situation.

 Play around with them and be as specific as you can.
 The more details you can provide the better of an idea you’ll have of what you’ll receive for your refund.

 So now you know roughly how much you’ll be getting back and you’re ready to collect the money Uncle Sam owes you.
 (Or, if you didn’t withhold enough, how much you owe.)

 Before you hoist your “Don’t tread on me” flag and march down to the IRS building to get your money, you should know about all the ways you can get your tax refund.

 How do I get my tax refund?

 Luckily for you, the IRS is excellent about getting your tax refund to you.